Anti-social behaviour and community safety

 We can tackle anti-social behaviour through:

-• Supporting you to resolve the issues yourself through self resolution actions, for example talking to the person responsible
+• supporting you to resolve the issues yourself through self resolution actions, for example talking to the person responsible

 Our approach and procedure for dealing with reports of anti-social behaviour is below.

-Community Trigger for anti-social behaviour in Sheffield
+ASB Case Review for anti-social behaviour in Sheffield

-Community Triggers received in Sheffield
+ASB Case Reviews received in Sheffield

-• the number of times we decided that the threshold for a review was not met was 2
+• the number of times we decided that the threshold for a review was not met was 13

-• the number of Community Trigger reviews carried out that have resulted in recommendations being made was 4 (we aim to make recommendations in all cases, regardless of whether or not the review concludes that the organisations involved should have done more to investigate and resolve the problem)
+We aim to make recommendations in all cases, regardless of whether or not the review concludes that the organisations involved should have done more to investigate and resolve the problem.

 If your complaint is about another organisation, such as the Police or your landlord, you should contact them for details about how to complain.